 Agriculture Taxation Data Program (ATDP)

-The Agriculture Taxation Data Program (ATDP) is designed to produce detailed estimates for the following variables: revenues and expenses of farms (preliminary; final); and farm and off-farm income of farm operators and farm families.
+The Agriculture Taxation Data Program (ATDP) is designed to produce detailed estimates for the following variables: farm revenues and expenses (preliminary, revised), as well as farm and off-farm income of farm families.

-The Agriculture Taxation Data Program (ATDP) is an annual census of unincorporated and incorporated taxfiler records to estimate a range of financial agricultural variables.
-The financial variables collected by the ATDP include detailed revenues and expenses of farms and off-farm income of farm operators and farm families.
+The Agriculture Taxation Data Program (ATDP) is an annual census of unincorporated and incorporated tax filer records used to estimate a range of financial agricultural variables.
+The financial variables disseminated by the ATDP include detailed farm revenues and expenses as well as farm and off-farm income of farm families.

 Data are used by Agriculture and Agri-Food Canada, other federal and provincial departments, and various agencies to monitor the financial health of the Canadian agricultural sector and serve as a tool for farm-level policy analysis.
-The Farm Income and Prices Unit, Agriculture Division and Statistics Canada, relies primarily upon ATDP financial data to establish expense estimates for the Agricultural economic statistics (AES) and Statistics Canada's National Accounts.
-The annual off-farm operator and family income estimates are used to: measure the relative importance of farm and off-farm operator (family) income at different aggregation levels; assess the economic welfare of Canadian farm operators and their families; and facilitate farm policy development.
-Every five year, the ATDP detailed revenue and expenses are input into the Census of Agriculture.
+The Farm Income and Prices Unit, Agriculture Division of Statistics Canada, relies primarily upon ATDP financial data to establish expense estimates for the Agricultural Economic Statistics (AES) and Statistics Canada's National Accounts.
+The annual on and off-farm family income estimates are used to assess the economic welfare of Canadian farm operators and their families and facilitate farm policy development.
+Every five years, the ATDP detailed revenues and expenses are input into the Census of Agriculture.

 - Farm financial statistics

 Data sources and methodology